laksh22/ureca-event-detection/README.md

 First run `cd code` to navigate to the correct folder

 ```
-usage: main.py [-h] [--tracks TRACKS] mode video data
+usage: main.py [-h] mode video data tracks

 positional arguments:
   mode        Pass either 'train' or 'test'
   video       Path to the video file
-  data             Path where training data is stored (testing) or should be stored (training)
+  data        Path where training data is stored or should be stored

-optional arguments:
-  --tracks TRACKS  Path where tracking data is stored or should be stored
+  tracks      Path where tracking data is stored or should be stored
 ```

+> Example: `python main.py train ../../data/49trimmed.avi ../../data/testing/ ../../data/testing/tracks`

 ## Objectives